 He describes his art saying, "Essentially, I am a realist in my painting, attempting to portray subjects in their true form and color."
 Phillips was an ardent outdoorsman, and loved walking beaches, watching birds and wildlife.
-He loved painting seascaapes.
+He loved painting seascapes.
 In his opinion, painting nature in true perspective is the greatest challenge an artist must face.

 He is noted for his realistically rendered subject in both form and color, yet within that realism is James March Phillip's personal interpretation.
 His work in watercolor was well received and he was represented by the finest galleries in the West.